This 1 Industrial Products Stock Could Beat Earnings: Why It Should Be on Your Radar

 The Zacks Earnings ESP, Explained

-The final step today is to look at a stock that meets our ESP qualifications.
-Emerson Electric (EMR) earns a #3 (Hold) 19 days from its next quarterly earnings release on May 5, 2021, and its Most Accurate Estimate comes in at $0.93 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Parker-Hannifin (PH) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.79 a share, just nine days from its upcoming earnings release on April 29, 2021.

-EMR has an Earnings ESP figure of 3.62%, which, as explained above, is calculated by taking the percentage difference between the $0.93 Most Accurate Estimate and the Zacks Consensus Estimate of $0.90.
-Emerson Electric is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $3.79 Most Accurate Estimate and the $3.75 Zacks Consensus Estimate, Parker-Hannifin has an Earnings ESP of 1.04%.
+Investors should also know that PH is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported